ackerleytng/hca-bot/README.md

 Here's the code for a bot for HCA Hospice Care.

-It allows patients and their families to sign up with the telegram bot so for updates from HCA.
+It allows patients and their families to sign up with the Telegram bot for updates from HCA.

 ## Developing